 We need not assume that markets are always in equilibrium to find an equilibrium approach useful.
 Rather, we view the world as a complex, highly random system in which there is a constant barrage of new data and shocks to existing valuations that as often as not knock the system away from equilibrium.
 However, although we anticipate that these shocks constantly create deviations from equilibrium in financial markets, and we recognize that frictions prevent those deviations from disappearing immediately, we also assume that these deviations represent opportunities.
 Wise investors attempting to take advantage of these opportunities take actions that create the forces which continuously push the system back toward equilibrium.
 Thus, we view the financial markets as having a center of gravity that is defined by the equilibrium between supply and demand.
 Understanding the nature of that equilibrium helps us to understand financial markets as they constantly are shocked around and then pushed back toward that equilibrium.

 The adjusted risk premia estimates in the table above reflect changes based on two factors: short-term momentum and long-term mean reversion.
-Momentum is defined here as the the current price relative to the trailing 10-month moving average.
+Momentum is defined here as the current price relative to the trailing 10-month moving average.
 The mean reversion factor is estimated as the current price relative to the trailing 36-month moving average.
 The raw risk premia estimates are adjusted based on current prices relative to the 10-month and 36-month moving averages.
 If current prices are above (below) the moving averages, the unadjusted risk premia estimates are decreased (increased).
 The formula for adjustment is simply taking the inverse of the average of the current price to the two moving averages as the signal for modifying the projections.
-For example: if an asset class’s current price is 10% above it’s 10-month moving average and 20% of its 36-month moving average, the unadjusted risk premium estimate is reduced by 15% (the average of 10% and 20%).
+For example: if an asset class’s current price is 10% above it’s 10-month moving average and 20% over its 36-month moving average, the unadjusted risk premium estimate is reduced by 15% (the average of 10% and 20%).

 What you can’t do is get blood out of a stone.
 No one really knows what risk premia will be in the months and years ahead, which is why relying on forecasting alone (particularly for the short-term future) is asking for trouble.
 In other words, you should deviate from Mr. Market’s asset allocation carefully, thoughtfully, and for reasons other than assuming that you’re smarter than everyone else (i.e., the market).